 Hair loss is a common side effects of some cancer treatments.

 It's a common side effect of some chemotherapy drugs.
-Hormone therapy and targeted drugs are more likely to cause hair thinning, although hair loss can sometimes happen.
+Hormone therapy and targeted drugs are more likely to cause hair thinning, although some people might have hair loss.

 Whether you lose your hair depends on: